-The Denver Firefighters Museum offers FREE entry (a rarity) to all on Saturday, August 30, 2025.
+The Denver Firefighters Museum offers FREE entry (a rarity) to all on Saturday, February 7, 2026.
 Museum galleries showcase firefighting paraphernalia, fire alarm technology over the years, firefighter training, historic photographs and much more.
 Many exhibits have hands-on components.
-This is First Responders Day and visitors can meet the brave people who keep our communities safe.
+This freebie is part of Burn Awareness Week.

 The most interactive section is the Kids Korner gallery that reinforces fire prevention messages through computer kiosks, puppet theater, reading center and video center.